SchrodtSven/P7CodeBuilder/README.md

 # P7CodeBuilder
 Library for dynamic creation of source code (files, parts, projects) in several languages (PHP, XML, HTML, rust, Java, Javascript, SQL ...)
 P7CodeBuilder requires PHP 8.2+
+Version 0.1 - in development -

 ## Philosophy, Design & Architecture

 We *always* use native functions/classes etc. if possible.

-Mock data stores (json,xml, php ... whatsoever) will be minified and non human friendly readable
+Mock data stores (json,xml, php ... whatsoever) will be minified - a well documented and commented API will be implemented to use this data (via dat providers, data suppliers, container classes ... )

 ### Types